-You can use the org.apache.derby.jdbc.ClientDataSource and org.apache.derby.jdbc.ClientConnectionPoolDataSource classes on all supported Java SE versions except Java SE 8 Compact Profile 2.
-On Java SE 8 Compact Profile 2, you must use the org.apache.derby.jdbc.BasicClientDataSource40 and org.apache.derby.jdbc.BasicClientConnectionPoolDataSource40 classes.
-For more information, see "JDBC support for Java SE 8 Compact Profiles" in the Derby Reference Manual.
+You can use the org.apache.derby.jdbc.ClientDataSource and org.apache.derby.jdbc.ClientConnectionPoolDataSource classes on all supported Java SE versions.

 Using statement caching

 Derby supports JDBC statement caching, which can improve the performance of applications that use PreparedStatement or CallableStatement objects.
 Statement caching avoids the performance penalty incurred by going over the network from the client to the server to prepare a statement that has already been prepared on the same connection.